The One Maintenance Task That Most Golf Cart Owners Get Wrong

 - Grocery stores: the most common and convenient source.
 Distilled water is typically sold in one-gallon jugs in the water aisle.
 Most grocery store distilled water meets battery-grade specifications despite not being labelled as such.

-- Auto parts stores (AutoZone, O’Reilly, Advance Auto Parts): explicitly stock battery-grade distilled water, often in clearly labelled battery maintenance jugs.
-Marginally more expensive than grocery store distilled but guaranteed to the correct specification.
+- Auto parts stores (AutoZone, O’Reilly, Advance Auto Parts): explicitly stock battery-grade distilled water, often in clearly labeled battery maintenance jugs.
+Marginally more expensive than grocery store distilled, but guaranteed to the correct specification.

-Storage: distilled water can be stored for extended periods in its sealed original container.
+Storage: Distilled water can be stored for extended periods in its sealed original container.
 Once opened, store in a clean, sealed container away from contaminants.
-Avoid storing in the same location as cleaning chemicals — airborne contaminants from open chemical containers can affect the water quality over time.
+Avoid storing it in the same location as cleaning chemicals—airborne contaminants from open chemical containers can affect the water quality over time.

 What We See When Customers Call About Water-Related Battery Problems